apple/swift-numerics/README.md

 it can be merged.

 To fix a bug, or make smaller improvements:
 1. Raise a PR with your change.
 Be sure to add test coverage for whatever changes you are making.

+Questions about how to use Swift Numerics modules, or issues that are not clearly bugs can be discussed in the "Swift Numerics" section of the Swift forums.

 ## Modules
 1. [ElementaryFunctions](Sources/ElementaryFunctions/README.md)